 This past week 6 new mashups were added to our mashup directory and 6 different APIs were used to build them.
 Some of the newer or less frequently seen APIs include Google Mashup Editorand ProgrammableWeb.
 The most often used APIs this week are Google Maps, Google Maps Data andProgrammableWeb.
 And the most commonly used types of APIs were Mapping (4 APIs, 9 mashups), Internet(1 APIs, 1 mashups) and Tools (1 APIs, 1 mashups).

 Throwing hardware at performance issues is a time honored tradition among developers.
 In most recent times, the type of hardware being thrown at those problems is Flash memory that comes in a wide variety of formats.
 The challenge, of course, is that most existing applications were written for magnetic storage.
 To take advantage of Flash storage developers frequently have to rework their applications.

 When you’ve launched over 100 APIs like Google has, some are bound to go away.
 The spring cleaning, as Google often describes the closures, have become commonplace since 2011.
 The Google Translate API is the only one to be announced and then turned into a paid service.
 Overall, of Google’s 111 APIs, it has buried services for nearly 30% of them.
 Here it is, the complete list of Google APIs that are no more.

-This week we had 47 new APIs added to our API directory including an application monitoring and metric service, cloud-based game development platform, data analytics service, accounting and bookkeeping service and real-time error tracking and monitoring service.
-In addition we covered an API for streamlining real estate transactions.
+This week we had 59 new APIs added to our API directory including a content management system for applications, file sharing and organizing service, text processing and translation service, product customization service, and multi-channel commerce platform.
+In addition we covered an issue tracking API and an API for managing email newsletters.
 Below are more details on each of these new APIs.